tnn4/setup-gitea/README.md

 Logging error
 - Use `./docker-build.sh` to build the new image with log directory `pg:gitea`
-- Run `python util/docker-compose up -t`
+- Run `python util/docker-compose up -l`

 ---